dims-poland/dimscommon/readme.md

 import dimscommon.datacollection as dc
 ```

-Tesing db can be launched using `docker-compose`
+Testing db can be launched using `docker-compose`

 ```python
 docker-compose up